Our Emergency Department is open 24 hours a day, 365 days a year. We treat people who have urgent medical problems because of accidents or illnesses.

 If you need medical attention for non-urgent problems, you should go to your GP, not the Emergency Department.
 These problems may include coughs, sore throats, flu symptoms, diarrhoea, vomiting and earaches.

-For more information and the list if injury unit locations in Ireland, please visit see the HSE website here.
+For more information and the list if injury unit locations in Ireland, please see the HSE website here.

 The sexually transmitted infection (STI) clinic provides screening and treatment for all STIs.
 All services are confidential and free of charge.
 You don't need a referral, but you do need to make an appointment.
 We run clinics for new patients on Mondays and Wednesdays.
 If you need an urgent appointment outside of these hours you should go to the emergency department.
 Find more information on the STI service.

 If you need to be admitted, we will arrange a bed for you on the appropriate ward as soon as one becomes available.
-This may take time, and the emergency staff will take care of you in the meantime.
+This may take time, and the emergency department staff will take care of you in the meantime.